In this article

 Besides federal and state taxes, LLCs and their members may be subject to additional taxes, including:

-• Payroll tax: LLCs with employees must collect and pay payroll taxes, including unemployment, social security, and Medicare taxes.
-As an employer, you are responsible for paying unemployment taxes every quarter.
-Both you and your employees share in the payment of Medicare and social security taxes, which are done on a monthly or semiweekly basis.
+• Payroll tax: LLCs with employees must collect and pay payroll taxes, including unemployment, Social Security, and Medicare taxes.
+As an employer, you’re responsible for paying unemployment taxes every quarter.
+You and your employees share in the payment of Medicare and Social Security taxes, which are done monthly or semiweekly.

-• Sales tax: An LLC that sells taxable goods or services must collect sales tax from its customers, and pay that tax to the relevant state or local agency.
-Whether or not the goods or services you provide are taxable varies according to the state in which your LLC is registered and does business.
+• Sales tax: An LLC that sells taxable goods or services must collect sales tax from its customers and pay that tax to the relevant state or local agency.
+Whether your goods or services are taxable varies according to the state where your LLC is registered and does business.

 How to prepare and file taxes as an LLC